-Complaints can be made in person, by telephone, letter, fax or e-mail or via a third party, e.g. through your local Councillor.
+Complaints can be made online, by telephone, letter or e-mail or via a third party, e.g. through your local Councillor.

 You will need to provide your full name, your address and a telephone number so we can contact you.
 These details will be treated as confidential, we will never make them available to the person causing the noise.

 Next, we need to know as much information as possible about the noise.
 It will assist an investigating officer if you keep a written record containing the following information:

 a description of the noise

 name and address of the premises the noise is arising from (If applicable)

 details of occupier of the premises (if applicable)

 date and time the noise occurs, and its duration